shah-in-boots/biobank/readme.md

 ## Overview of SOP

 The general steps are straightforward.
 The patch is attached to patient at left mid-axillary line at the level of the heart.
 The blue-tooth enabled phone syncs to the VivaLNK, and sample collection begins.
 At end of study, the phone application is use to stop sample collection.
-The data is extracted from teh device, and stored.
+The data is extracted from the device, and stored.
 The phone and VivaLNK are stored.

 ## VivaLNK Device Care